flatcar-archive/flatcar-docs/os/verify-images.md

-# Verify Flatcar Linux images with GPG
+# Verify Flatcar Container Linux images with GPG

-Kinvolk publishes new Flatcar Linux images for each release across a variety of platforms and hosting providers.
+Kinvolk publishes new Flatcar Container Linux images for each release across a variety of platforms and hosting providers.
 Each channel has its own set of images ([stable], [beta], [alpha], [edge]) that are posted to our storage site.
-Along with each image, a signature is generated from the [Flatcar Linux Image Signing Key][signing-key] and posted.
+Along with each image, a signature is generated from the [Flatcar Container Linux Image Signing Key][signing-key] and posted.

 [signing-key]: https://www.flatcar-linux.org/security/image-signing-key/
 [stable]: https://stable.release.flatcar-linux.net/amd64-usr/current/